laravel-sydney/laravel-sydney-website/readme.md

 ###Configure your environment

-In terminal run:
+In terminal run the command below to get the hostname of your computer:

     hostname

-You will receive the hostname of your computer which is what is used to identify your environment.
-Paste the hostname result in bootstrap/start.php (In my case its 'shauns-mbp.fritz.box')
+The hostname is what is used to identify your environment.
+Paste the hostname result in bootstrap/start.php (In my case the hostname is 'shauns-mbp.fritz.box').

     /*